mjclemente/algolia.cfc/README.md

 $ box install algoliacfc
 ```

-If you can't use CommandBox, all you need to use this wrapper as a standalone component is the `algolia.cfc` file and the optional index helper component, located in `/helpers`; add them to your application wherever you store cfcs.
+If you can't use CommandBox, all you need to use this wrapper as a standalone component is the `algolia.cfc` file and the index helper component, located in `/helpers`; add them to your application wherever you store cfcs.
 But you should really be using CommandBox.

 ### Standalone Usage